Bureau of Indian Education issues vaccine mandate

 More than 180 schools operate under the agency’s umbrella, but about two-thirds are run by tribes under contract with the federal government or through grants, including most on the Hopi reservation and neighboring Navajo Nation.

-Hopi Chairman Clark Tenakhongva said school officials can decide on their own whether to require vaccines.
+Hopi Vice Chairman Clark Tenakhongva said school officials can decide on their own whether to require vaccines.

 “It’s a person’s right,” he said.

-Note: This story has been corrected to show Clark Tenakhongva is the Hopi vice chairman.